zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > some request types will never get one in practice.
 > For example, a request to observe all circuit-build events
 > will receive only a series of updates.

+Messages are representable as JSON - specifically, the are within the subset defined in RFC7493 (I-JSON).
+In the current concrete protocol they are *represented as* JSON;
+we may define other encodings/framkings in the future.

 ## Requests, Objects, and Visibility